-The intersectional and underlying experiences cis and Trans women, 2-Spirited and Non-Binary Femme people identified as impacting their HIV related care and wellness outcomes were: Institutional Violence 7.0 - Gender Based Violence / Intimate Partner Violence - Poverty & Structural Inequality - Gender Identity-Based Discrimination against Trans, 2-Spirited and Non-Binary Femme people - Housing Insecurity including Homelessness, Precarious Housing and Unsafe Housing - Anti-Black, Brown, Asian & Indigenous Racism - Stigma & Discrimination Women talked about how these experiences underpinned their everyday lives to create real and overwhelming barriers to health, wellness and care.
+The intersectional and underlying experiences cis and Trans women, Two-Spirit and Non-Binary people identified as impacting their HIV-related care and wellness outcomes were:

+- Institutional Violence - Gender Based Violence / IntimatePartner Violence - Poverty & Structural Inequality - Gender Identity-Based Discrimination against Trans, Two-Spirit and Non-Binary people - Housing Insecurity including Homelessness, Precarious Housing and Unsafe Housing - Anti-Black, Brown, Asian & Indigenous Racism - Stigma & Discrimination lives to create real and overwhelming barriers to health, wellness and care.
 They identified these barriers as having a significant impact on their direct or indirect risks related to HIV, their capacity to prevent HIV, and their overall health & well-being.
 Feedback from consultations with community organizations and networks were well-aligned with how women identified their systemic barriers to health.
 They further emphasized stigma and discrimination, housing insecurities, violence, poverty and financial insecurity.
-Along with a mapping of underlying and systemic barriers, women also described ways to enhance HIV care and wellness.
-Their strategies for care were grouped into key themes which make up the Priority Areas for Collaboration, guiding where and how WHAI can concentrate its work and align with Ontario's HIV response.
-"Healthcare should be designed based on women's lived experiences.
-People should be listening to [women].
-There isn't enough of that." - Community voice from Toronto 66 Priority Areas for Collaboration Work situated within the Priority Areas for Collaboration action WHAI's goals to: support women living with HIV, build capacities for prevention efforts, and cultivate affirming environments for women to better their HIV related care and wellness outcomes.
-The six (6) Priority Areas for Collaboration include: